PX4/NuttX/misc/buildroot/configs/README.txt

 	Builds an ARM toolchain for the Cortex-M3 using gcc 4.3.3.
 	This configuration builds both gcc and g++.

-	NOTE:  This configuration is untested as of this writing.
+cortexm3-defconfig-nxflat
+	This configuration build an NXFLAT toolchain (only) for use with the Cortex-M3

 bfin-defconfig-4.2.4
 	Builds an Blackfin toolchain using gcc 4.2.4